sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-router-intro/README.md

 # Intro to React Router

-[React Router](https://reactrouter.com/) is a popular third-party library for doing SPA routing with a React app.
+[React Router](https://reactrouter.com/) is a popular third-party library for integrating SPA routing into React apps.
 You can install it in an existing React app with `npm install react-router-dom`.

 React Router has 4 basic components: